Aa1024xx/Aa1024xx.github.io/_posts/2020-3-23-REST-API-Summary.md

 title: A summary of "API Automation: REST Assured + Java, TestNG, Lombok, Google"
 ---

-Here is the link of the project[REST API](https://github.com/Aa1024xx/REST-API "REST-API")
+Here is the link of the project [REST API](https://github.com/Aa1024xx/REST-API "REST-API")
 </br>
 In this project:
  >1.
 A framework is created.